Chart Color Schemes

 Pearcedale - Tooradin features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.3% of all households, including 39.7% couples with children, 29.4% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 19.7%, with lone person households at 17.7% and group households comprising 1.9%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6 people.
+Family households dominate at 80.3% of all households, comprising 39.7% couples with children, 29.4% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 19.7%, with lone person households at 17.7% and group households comprising 1.9% of the total.
+The median household size of 2.8 people is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households